miguelmartin75/cxb/README.md

 # cxb

-A C++ utility library with focus on performance and simplicity.
+An unorthodox C++ base library with a focus on performance & simplicity

 Current Header Compile Times:
 * `cxb-cxx.h`: 80±63ms on Apple M1 Max